Decorated marked surfaces: spherical twists versus braid twists: Introduction

 sending the standard generators (i.e. braid twists of the closed arcs $\eta$ in the dual $\TT^*$) to the standard generators (i.e. spherical twists of the corresponding spherical objects $X_\eta$). \end{thm}

-The topics/plan for the sequels are: \begin{description} \item[DMS] (Second part, i.e. Appendix~\ref{app} in this version) We give topological realization of silting objects in $\per(\Gamma_\TT)$, simple-projective duality for $\Gamma_\TT$ and Amoit's quotient $\pi$ in \eqref{SES} that defines cluster categories. \item[DMS II] We prove Conjecture~\ref{con0} and Conjecture~\ref{con1}, that the dimensions of homomorphisms between objects in $\D(\Gamma)$ equals the intersection numbers between the corresponding arcs in $\surfo$.
-This is a joint work with Y.~Zhou. \item[DMS III] We show that there is an unique canonical way to identify $\D(\Gamma_{\TT})$, for any triangulation $\TT$ in $\EGp(\surfo)$.
-Thus, one can associate an unique 3-Calabi-Yau category $\D_{fd}(\surfo)$ to $\surfo$.
+The topics/plan for the sequels are: \begin{description} \item[DMS (Part B)] We give a geometric realization of silting objects in $\per(\Gamma_\TT)$, simple-projective duality for $\Gamma_\TT$ and Amoit's quotient $\pi$ in \eqref{SES} that defines cluster categories. \item[DMS II] We prove Conjecture~\ref{con0} and Conjecture~\ref{con1}, that the dimensions of homomorphisms between objects in $\D(\Gamma)$ equals the intersection numbers between the corresponding arcs in $\surfo$.
+This is a joint work with Yu~Zhou. \item[DMS III] We show that there is a unique canonical way to identify $\D(\Gamma_{\TT})$, for any triangulation $\TT$ in $\EGp(\surfo)$.
+Thus, one can associate a unique 3-Calabi-Yau category $\D_{fd}(\surfo)$ to $\surfo$.
 As an application, we show that the spherical twist group $\ST(\surfo)$ acts faithfully on the corresponding space $\Stap\D_{fd}(\surfo)$ of stability conditions.
-This is a joint work with A.~Buan. \item[DMS IV] We prove the simply connectedness of $\Stap\D_{fd}(\surfo)$ by calculating the fundamental group of the space $\Quad(\surf)$ of quadratic differentials.
-This is a joint work with T.~Bridgeland and I.~Smith. \end{description}
+This is a joint work with Aslak~Buan. \end{description} We will prove the simply connectedness of $\Stap\D_{fd}(\surfo)$ by calculating the fundamental group of the space $\Quad(\surf)$ of quadratic differentials in \cite{KQ1}.